Overview of C++ development in Visual Studio

 You can start debugging by pressing F5.
 Execution pauses on any breakpoints you have set.
 You can also step through code one line at a time, view the values of variables or registers, and even in some cases make changes in code and continue debugging without re-compiling.
 The following illustration shows a debugging session in which execution is stopped on a breakpoint.
 The values of the data structure members are visible in the Watch Window.

 For more information, see Debugging in Visual Studio.

-Visual Studio includes unit test frameworks for both native C++ and C++/CLI.
-Boost.Test, Google Test, and CTest are also supported.
+Visual Studio includes the Microsoft Unit Test Framework for C++, as well as support for Boost.Test, Google Test, and CTest.
 Run your tests from the Test Explorer window:

 Visual Studio includes static code analysis tools that can detect potential problems in your source code.
 These tools include an implementation of the C++ Core Guidelines rules checkers.
 For more information, see Code analysis for C/C++ overview.

 You can deploy both traditional desktop applications and UWP apps to customers through the Microsoft Store.
 Deployment of the CRT is handled automatically behind the scenes.
 For more information, see Publish Windows apps and games.